equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 12
 ```

-Dictionaries are mutable, so you can add, remove or change elements without any issues.
+Dictionaries are mutable, so you can add or change elements without any issues.

 ```
 >>> a_dictionary['key_c'] = 15
 >>> a_dictionary['key_b'] = a_dictionary['key_c'] / 3
 ```
-Looping over a dictionary loops over the keys, not the values:
+Looping over a dictionary loops over the keys, not the values, the values can be accessed using the key as the index for the dictionary.

 ```
 >>> for i in a_dictionary: